themachinethatgoesping/tools/docs/source/index.rst

 ..
 ..
 SPDX-License-Identifier: MPL-2.0

-Welcome to themachinethatgoesping's documentation (tools)!
+Welcome to :doc:`themachinethatgoesping <themachinethatgoesping:index>`'s documentation (tools)!
 ===================================

-**themachinethatgoesping** (tmtgp or ping) is about to become a set Python libraries for enabling advanced processing strategies for multibeam and singlebeam echosounder data.
+**themachinethatgoesping** (tmtgp or ping) [:doc:`link <themachinethatgoesping:index>`] is about to become a set Python libraries for enabling advanced processing strategies for multibeam and singlebeam echosounder data.
 This will become a common/shared tools library.

 We just started, and serious development will not happen before the end of may 2022.